-5.3.2.7 COORDINATION OF DIGITAL CONTROL SYSTEMS
+5.3.2.8 COORDINATION OF DIGITAL CONTROL SYSTEMS

 Digital building control systems are beginning to share common protocols, compatible equipment, and uniform standards with other building IT services.
 GSA seeks BAS designs that integrate with other IT systems to minimize costs and improve operations.
-Since this technology is in a constant state of improvement and contract methodologies are not well established in the design and construction industry, the A/E and Project Manager must coordinate the design of controls and monitoring systems with the PBS CIO (Chief Information Officer) at the beginning of design.
+Since this technology is in a constant state of improvement and contract methodologies are not well established in the design and construction industry, the design team and RPMT must coordinate the design of controls and monitoring systems with the PBS CIO (Chief Information Officer) and the Regional Smart Building Team or primary Smart Building POC at the beginning of design.
 These systems include, but are not limited to utility metering, HVAC building automation systems, lighting controllers, and renewable energy systems.